karel-burda/cpp-utils/README.md

 Make sure that the `include` directory is in the search paths.

-You also have to set C++14 standard and potentially other settings as well.
+You also have to set C++ 14 standard and potentially other settings as well.

 ## Examples
 For full examples, see implementation of [tests](tests/unit).